4H-Botsmiths/FTC_Programs/README.md

 ## How to use the [offline blocks editor](https://github.com/4H-Botsmiths/FTC_Programs/files/5974791/ConfigMain_offline_blocks_editor.zip)
   1. Unzip the file
-  2. Open up the Index file
+  2. Open up the index.html file